 It is essential to maintain continuous engagement with stakeholders from all groups in the POI community.
-PROCEDIN's dissemination efforts will ensure that individuals and organisations representing all the target stakeholder groups are aware of the project's activities and the value of its outputs.
-Additionally, these activities will facilitate the re-use of excellent elements from the PROCEDIN project.
+PROCEDIN's dissemination efforts ensure that individuals and organisations representing all the target stakeholder groups are aware of the project's activities and the value of its outputs.
+Additionally, these activities facilitate the re-use of excellent elements from the PROCEDIN project.

-The dissemination of information will include several key elements.
-Firstly, the purpose, objectives, value, and relevance of the PROCEDIN project will be highlighted.
-To ensure differentiation and complementarity, attention will be paid to other initiatives in the same field, including those covered by the current call.
-Messages about the project will be periodically reviewed in light of project progress and external developments.
-Secondly, news, achievements, and results will be disseminated, and partners will showcase how PROCEDIN contributes to POI in cities.
-Thirdly, PROCEDIN events and publications will be organized to present the project's results, such as the report on leadership barriers and enablers from T2.4.
-Finally, project assets, including the resource base and learning resources, will be shared with stakeholders.
+The dissemination of information includes several key elements.
+Firstly, the purpose, objectives, value, and relevance of the PROCEDIN project is highlighted.
+To ensure differentiation and complementarity, attention is paid to other initiatives in the same field, including those covered by the current call, such as IPTF members.
+Messages about the project are periodically reviewed in light of project progress and external developments.
+Secondly, news, achievements, and results are disseminated, and partners showcase how PROCEDIN contributes to POI.
+Thirdly, PROCEDIN events and publications are organised to present the project's results.
+Finally, project assets, including the resource base and learning resources, are shared with stakeholders.